wurde/simple-s3-bucket/README.md

 terraform init
 ```

-If you don't get an error that your S3 bucket name is already in use then
-you login to AWS to confirm bucket creation.
+If you don't get an error that your S3 bucket name is already in use then login to AWS to confirm bucket creation.